kritinkaul/spend-ai/FIXES_APPLIED.md

 - Environment configuration properly set up
 - Error handling for all edge cases
 - Rate limiting awareness with caching
-- Mock authentication suitable for demos
+- Mock authentication for development
 - Clean codebase with TypeScript

 ---